Skip to main content

 Freeing up slots

-If you’re approaching your slot limit and need capacity for another Squid, you can deactivate any Squid you’re not currently using.
-Deactivating a Squid immediately releases its slots.
+If you’re approaching your plan’s total and need capacity for another Squid, deactivate any Squid you’re not currently using.
+Deactivating a Squid releases its slots immediately.

 1